-I say, EVERYDAY…as well as special occasions, like each time you meet a milestone, every creditor you send packing, for sticking it out, for each semester you successfully complete, for losing weight, etc.
+I say, EVERYDAY…as well as special occasions, like each time you meet a milestone, every creditor you send packing, for sticking it out, for each semester you successfully complete, for losing weight or as a prize in a group weight loss competition you set up at work, etc.

-I mean, how can we resist frequently rewarding ourselves when I've brainstormed 365 ways to reward yourself for $5-$10 or less?
+I mean, how can we resist frequent, small rewards for reaching goals when I’ve brainstormed 365 ways to reward yourself for $5-$10 or less?